-6.3.1.
+6.4.1.
 Multi-Trace GMR Based Device Development and Mode of Operation

 For this setup, two AA003-02E sensors were used in differential configuration [95].
-A GMRbased current measuring setup was created using the analytical method's results.
-Figure 6.37 shows the PCB setup.
+A GMR-based current measuring setup was created using the analytical method's results.
+Figure 6.37 shows the PCB setup (Figure 6.37a)-dubbed GMR Testboard- and experimental board (Figure 6.37b).
 The current trace setup is the same as the one described in Section 4.2.1, Table 4.1.